Call: 0800 321 3832 Request a free callback

 The legal rights and responsibilities of a same sex couple will differ, depending on whether they live together, are married or have entered into a civil partnership.
-Marriage or a civil partnership creates legal ties, concerning finances and children.
+Same sex marriage or a civil partnership creates legal ties, concerning finances and children.
 Unmarried couples do not automatically have any legal rights.

 The process of ending a civil partnership or same sex marriage is very similar to the process of getting a divorce in the UK.
 You must have been married or in a civil partnership for one year or more and be able to show that the relationship has irretrievably broken down.